Thurmont, Maryland: Transportation

 The primary method of travel to and from Thurmont is by road.
 U.S. Route 15 is the main highway serving Thurmont, providing connections northward to Gettysburg, Pennsylvania and southward to Frederick.
 Maryland Route 806 follows portions of the old alignment of US 15 through the center of Thurmont, with the main highway now following a bypass on the west side of town.
 Maryland Route 77 is the main east-west highway traversing the town, which provides connections eastward towards Keymar and westward towards Smithsburg.
 MD 77 also provides access to Catoctin Mountain Park.
 One other highway, Maryland Route 550, provides access northwestward towards Fort Ritchie and southeastward to Woodsboro.

+TransIT provides service to the town via the Emmitsburg / Thurmont Shuttle.

+Education

+It is in Frederick County Public Schools.

+School zoning is as follows: It is zoned to Thurmont Primary School, Thurmont Elementary School, Thurmont Middle School, and Catoctin High School.